Wizards and Feminism:

 In the book, ‘Fantastic Beasts and Where to Find Them’ Madam Clagg was clearly stated as being the successor of a 14th century Head of the Wizards’ Council.
 In the book ‘Quidditch Through the Ages’ Madam Clagg was again mentioned and was stated as having declared the Golden Snidgett a protected species during her term as Head of the Wizards’ Council a hundred years after Madam Rabnott’s run in with Minister Bragg in 1269.
 She is clearly presented as a figure of the 14th century.

 On the official website for the month of June 2005 Elfrida Clagg is stated as “Wizard of the Month” as having lived from 1612-1687.
 That is the 17th century.
 Not the 14th.
-And yet, it was made clear by the context of the mention that this was supposedly the same Elfrida Clagg.
+And yet, it was made clear by the context of the bio that this was supposedly the same Elfrida Clagg.

 By this time one strongly suspects that Rowling is doing this kind of thing deliberately, just to wind her readers up.
 It’s working.